mooori/counter-acl-example/Article.md

 Using `AccessControllable` extends the contracts state to store the permissions that have been granted.
 Moreover, the `AccessControllable` trait is implemented for the contract to enable administering permissions.
 When `#[access_control_any(roles(...))]` is attached to a method, `near-plugin` injects code which checks if the caller was granted any of the required roles.
 If not, a panic is generated which aborts the function call.

 To learn about all the details, you can dive into the [implementation](https://github.com/aurora-is-near/near-plugins/blob/master/near-plugins-derive/src/access_controllable.rs) of the `AccessControllable` macro.

 ## A note on testing

 The functionality provided by `near-plugins` is critical for security and we strive to test it exhaustively.
 In tests we compile demo contracts for all plugins and deploy them on-chain in a local sandbox.
 Then we verify that using a particular plugin adds exactly the expected functionality to the contract.
 These tests and demo contracts can be found [here](https://github.com/aurora-is-near/near-plugins/tree/master/near-plugins-derive/tests).

 ## Ready for production, though?

 As mentioned earlier, `near-plugins` comes with the caveat of not yet being published to crates.io.
-Nevertheless, we are confident that `near-plugins` can already be used in production.
-In fact, smart contracts related to the [Rainbow Bridge](https://rainbowbridge.app/transfer) already use `near-plugins`.
+Nevertheless, it is already used in some contracts on mainnet, e.g. contracts related to the [Rainbow Bridge](https://rainbowbridge.app/transfer).
 Moreover, both [Hacken](https://www.datocms-assets.com/50156/1680101850-hacken-near-plugins-final-report-updated-march2023.pdf) and [AuditOne](https://www.datocms-assets.com/50156/1680590522-auditone-near-plugins-final-report-updated-march2023.pdf) audited `near-plugins`, awarding it high scores.

 # Conclusion

 Using `near-plugins`, developers can add complex functionality to their smart contracts with just a few lines of code.
 Developers can focus on creating value for their users by relying on `near-plugins` for some cumbersome administrative tasks that are nevertheless critical for security.
 We are testing all plugins extensively and the `near-plugins` crate has been audited twice.
 We hope to contribute to the NEAR ecosystem by providing secure smart contract plugins which developers can build upon.